Bunli

 bun run cli.ts build --help

-bun run cli.ts test --filter unit --coverage
+bun run cli.ts test --pattern "**/*.test.ts" --coverage 80

-bun run cli.ts deploy --env staging
+bun run cli.ts deploy --environment staging

 bun run cli.ts setup